pharshid/superset-ansible/README.md

 # superset-ansible
-A basic ansible role for deploying apache superset to remote ubuntu server.
+A basic ansible role for deploying apache superset to a remote ubuntu server.